 - The cumulative improvement for year N is the reduction in cumulative mortality from year N-1 to year N, as a proportion of full-year mortality for year N-1. - Chart 3 shows cumulative improvements, so a higher value represents a higher improvement and lower mortality; whereas in Chart 2 a higher value represents higher mortality. - The cumulative mortality improvement for 2022 compares experience in 2022 to that in 2021.
-We have seen a mortality improvement in 2022 so far as mortality in early 2022 has been at broadly pre-pandemic levels, while mortality in early 2021 was high due to the pandemic.
+We have seen a mortality improvement in 2022 so far as mortality in early 2022 has been slightly below prepandemic levels, while mortality in early 2021 was high because of the pandemic.